whale9707/Explorable-Multiverse-Analysis/README.md

 # 2020-Summer-Research
-2020 Summer Statistical Research with Prof. Fanny Chevalier at University of Toronto
+2020 Summer Statistical Research with Prof. Fanny Chevalier at University of Toronto.
+This research focused on human-computer interaction where we have developed an exploratory multiverse approach for statistical reporting.